iKarwan/YTKillerPlus/README.md

 ### Installing with third party AppStore
 *
-    * You can copy and add this source to your source list AltStore, FlekSt0re, Signulous, LC, Esign, etc ..
+    * You can copy and add this source to your source list AltStore, LC, Esign, etc ..
     * [ https://repo.ikghd.me/repo.json